 afmt the storage format for the sparse matrix.
-Scope: global.
-Type: optional.
-Intent: in.

 Specified as: an array of characters.
 Defalt: 'CSR'.

 upd Provide for updates to the matrix coefficients.
-Scope: global.
-Type: optional.
-Intent: in.

 Specified as: integer, possible values: psb_upd_srch, psb_upd_perm dupl How to handle duplicate coefficients.
-Scope: global.
-Type: optional.
-Intent: in.

 Specified as: integer, possible values: psb_dupl_ovwrt, psb_dupl_add, psb_dupl_err.

-- a the matrix to be assembled.
+a the matrix to be assembled.

 Scope:local Type:required Intent: inout.
-Specified as: a structured data of type psb_spmat_type. - info Error code.
-Scope: local Type: required Intent: out.
-An integer value; 0 means no error has been detected.

 - 1. On entry to this routine the descriptor must be in the assembled state, i.e. psb_cdasb must already have been called. - 2.
-The sparse matrix may be in either the build or update state; - 3.
-Duplicate entries are detected and handled in both build and update state, with the exception of the error action that is only taken in the build state, i.e. on the first assembly; - 4.
+The sparse matrix may be in either the build or update state;

+- 3. Duplicate entries are detected and handled in both build and update state, with the exception of the error action that is only taken in the build state, i.e. on the first assembly; - 4.
 If the update choice is psb_upd_perm, then subsequent calls to psb_spins to update the matrix must be arranged in such a way as to produce exactly the same sequence of coefficient values as encountered at the first assembly; - 5.
 On exit from this routine the matrix is in the assembled state, and thus is suitable for the computational routines.

-psb_spfree-Frees a sparse matrix
+psb_spfree - Frees a sparse matrix

+'''

-call psb_spfree (a, desc_a, info)
+call psb_spfree(a, desc_a, info)

+'''

 a the matrix to be freed.

-Scope:local Type:required Intent: inout.
-Specified as: a structured data of type psb_spmat_type.
+Scope:local

+Type:required

+Intent: inout.